trackerproject/trackeR/README.md

 The formats that are currently supported for the training activity files are .tcx (Training Center XML) and .db3.
-After extraction and appropriate manipulation of the extracted training attributes, the training data are placed into session-aware data objects of class trackeRdata.
-The package provides methods for visualising, summarising and analysing the information contained within trackeRdata objects.
+After extraction and appropriate manipulation of the training or competition attributes, the data are placed into session-aware data objects of class trackeRdata (S3 class).
+The information in the resultant data objects can then be visualised, summarised and analyses through corresponding flexible and extensible methods.

 ### Current capabilities